Heritage Steam Railway Steam Locomotive Tender Water Tank Corroded Problems

-After removing the spent abrasive, cleaned the tank by brush and vacuum ready for application of our tank lining and repair system.
+After removing the spent abrasive, cleaning the tank with a brush and vacuum ready for application of our tank lining and repair system.

 Our water tank lining system comprises of several different resin layers, including a strong anti-corrosion coat followed by several coats of an impervious 2 pack, glass flake reinforced epoxy resin-based water tank lining material.

-This system had been especially developed for the in-situ treatment of heavily corroded water tanks that may have been leaking and would ordinarily have had to be replaced.
+This system had been specially developed for the in-situ treatment of heavily corroded water tanks that may have been leaking and would ordinarily have had to be replaced.

-Our lining system is a cost-effective method to extend the working life of an existing tank for many years and avoids the expensive of replacement and down-time.
+Our lining system is a cost-effective method to extend the working life of an existing tank for many years and avoids the expense of replacement and downtime.

 The work was finished in a light grey colour.